5 Secrets to Growing Great Tomatoes

 Don’t forget to NEVER put tomatoes in the refrigerator because it ruins the flavor and texture of them.
 Always keep them out on the counter.
 If you have to refrigerate them for some reason, you can use them for cooking, but they won’t ever be as good raw.

 I hope you grow the best tomatoes of your life this year.
-What secrets do you have to growing great tomatoes?
+What secrets do you have for growing great tomatoes?

 If you need help learning how to start your first vegetable garden, check this out.